 Shakespeare is played by Alfred Enoch who seems to be having a bit of a moment as far as digital theatre is concerned.
 High profile appearances in the online productions What A Carve Up! and The Picture Of Dorian Gray and in a recording of Red mean that his star has been burning bright over the last year.
 This performance extends his range and demonstrates a subtlety of approach to playing the multi facets of the character which means I can’t wait to see him on stage.
 He’s partnered by Tom Glenister as the Earl, or rather Earls as we are given more than one version of both men, who avoids an obviously effete characterisation in favour of some intriguing shape shifting.
 Glenister’s real life mother Celia de Wolfe directs, and Lucinda Mason Brown contributes an effective sound design which helps the listener to rationalise which version of history is being presented.

 For anyone interested in Shakespeare as a person and the Elizabethan era in particular, this play will prove a real treat and there’s also a great deal of fun to be had in spotting the odd line which the writer will eventually use in his output (e.g., when Southampton accuses actors of “strutting” upon the stage).
 Although it doesn’t attempt to answer the riddle of the two men’s relationship, if indeed there ever was one, it does add some interesting fuel to the ongoing debate.
-The production also serves to act as a fitting tribute to the Nuffield Theatre’s work though it would be better if this was a tribute we could have done without.
+The production also serves to act as a fitting tribute to the Nuffield Theatre’s work, though it would have been better if this was a tribute we had been able to do without.

 Dedication is in two parts on BBC Sounds; for Part 1 – click here